rocky-linux/documentation/docs/books/admin_guide/08-process.md

 !!!
 Tip

-    The complete list of signals taken into account by the `kill` command is available by typing the command :
+    The complete list of signals taken into account by the `kill` command is available by typing the command:

     ```
     $ man 7 signal